Supamang2122/Mountain-Madness-2020/Readme.md

 ## Specifics of sections
 ### 1. Using the Questionnaire to assess cuisine/ restaurant
-   The goal of this section is to assess a person's current cravings through an innoccuous Questionnaire of easy to answer questions
+   The goal of this section is to assess a person's current cravings through an innoccuous Questionnaire of easy to answer choices

 ### 2. Details of the MCQBot
    This is the implementation of a simple bot to answer multiple choice question.
 The idea is pretty simple - design a function that    takes as input a question, and a list of choices (number of choices is not fixed), and that returns the index of the choice you believe is the right one.